 Because integration between disciplines is central to academic studies at Oxbow, we do not offer content-specific Advanced Placement classes.
 However, in addition to immersing themselves in the core curriculum at Oxbow, we have several students each semester who choose to continue with their AP studies by following along with sending school curriculum/syllabi or taking an online course supported by our faculty.
 The ability to manage such a workload is very demanding; therefore, it is recommended that students limit their independent studies in AP to a maximum of two classes.
-(Students who take Math, English Language and Composition, English Literature and Composition, U.S. History, and Environmental Science fare very well on the exams each Spring.
-Lab sciences are not recommended, as Oxbow does not have any lab facilities on campus.)
+(Students who take Math, English Language and Composition, English Literature and Composition,

+U.S. History, and Environmental Science fare very well on the exams each spring.)
-Students who need to pursue AP while at Oxbow are urged to set up regular support (via email or Skype) with their respective teacher(s) prior to enrolling.
-It is important for AP students to understand that it will require additional work before, during, and after attending Oxbow.

 The Oxbow Humanities faculty may be available to offer intermittent support during the semester on a case-by-case basis.
 Students are encouraged to be self-directed in managing their AP workload on their own time.
 Oxbow alumni who took on the additional work enthusiastically say it was worth it to attend Oxbow.